-How to Integrate a Payment Gateway: A Short Guide
+How to Integrate a Payment Gateway: A Brief Guide

 How Does Payment Gateway Work

-Being a mediator between the customer and the merchant, a payment gateway covers a wide range of financial operations: from money authorization (to ensure the seller has the requested sum to pay for the purchase) to the refunding in case of a canceled order.
+A payment gateway covers a wide range of financial operations from money authorization, when the system verifies that the buyer can pay for the ordered item, to a refund in case of a canceled order.

-Below is a scheme on how it works.
+Below is a detailed description of how it works:

-The scheme might seem complicated however the whole process takes just a few seconds.
+The scheme below might seem complicated; however, the whole process takes just a few seconds.

 The Types of Payment Gateways

-There are several types of payment gateways to choose from depending on the business size and needs.
-Let us now highlight their pros and cons as well as the difficulty of the integration process in order to simplify your choice.
+There are several types of payment gateways to choose from depending on the size and needs of your business.

-The hosted payment gateway redirects the customers from your app to its platform to make the payment and takes them back when the payment is complete.
+The hosted gateway redirects your customers from the app to its platform to make the purchase and takes them back when the transaction is complete.
 Among the most famous of them are PayPal, Amazon Pay, SagePay, etc.

-One of the key advantages of such a solution is a simple payment gateway integration process: for the apps using popular e-commerce platforms (like Magento or Shopify), it might be enough just to install an extension.
-In case of having a custom web or mobile application, you might want to hire software developers for help but most of the service providers have detailed guidelines explaining how to integrate their payment gateway.
-One more significant advantage is that all the security issues are managed by the service provider, too.
+One of the key advantages of such a solution is a simple integration process: for the apps using popular e-commerce platforms (like Magento or Shopify), it might be enough just to install an extension.